 17 The court notes that, with respect to the derivative claims, the parties fail to address a critical implication of plaintiffs' government instrumentality argument: there is only one party if the Enterprises are government instrumentalities.
 The defendant would be the United States because the FHFA-C, according to plaintiffs, stepped into the shoes of government instrumentalities-the Enterprises.
 The plaintiffs would also be the United States because the Enterprises are the real plaintiffs for any derivative claims.
-Simply stated, if the Enterprises are government instrumentalities, the defendant and derivative plaintiffs would both be the United States, which could pose justiciability issues.
-The court, however, does not consider such issues because it concludes that the Enterprises are not government instrumentalities.
+Simply stated, if the Enterprises are government instrumentalities, the defendant and derivative plaintiffs would both be the United States because it concludes that the Enterprises are not government instrumentalities.